Computational Cost Reduction in Learned Transform Classifications: Overview of Sparse Representation Classification

 For the training cases $\mathbf{X} = [\mathbf{x}_1| \dots |\mathbf{x}_m] \in \mathbf{R}^{n \times m}$ with labels $\mathbf{y} = [\mathbf{y}_1| \dots |\mathbf{y}_m] \in \{-1,1\}^m$, the sparsifying dictionary $\mathbf{D} \in \mathbb{R}^{n \times N}$ that contains $N$ atoms and the classifier hyperplane $\mathbf{w} \in \mathbb{R}^N$ are estimated using the supervised optimization

-where $L$ is the hinge loss function $L(x) = \max(0,1-x)$ and $v$ is the regularization parameter that prevents the overfitting of the classifier $\mathbf{w}$ to the training set.
-At test time, the classification of each test case $\mathbf{x}$ is performed by first extracting the sparse features from the signal $\mathbf{x}$, using $\mathbf{f} = \max(0, \mathbf{D^\top x} - \alpha)$, followed by the classification of these features using $c = \mathbf{w^\top f} > 0$, where $c$ is the class returned by the classifier.
+where $H$ is the hinge loss function $H(x) = \max(0,1-x)$ and $v$ is the regularization parameter that prevents the overfitting of the classifier $\mathbf{w}$ to the training set.
+At test time, the classification of each test case $\mathbf{x}$ is performed by first extracting the sparse features from the signal $\mathbf{x}$, using

+and then by the classification of these features using $c = \mathbf{w^\top f} > 0$, where $c$ is the class returned by the classifier.
 We direct the reader to \citep{Fawzi:2014gl}, for a deeper understanding of LAST.